Climate change and marine ecosystems

 We use long-term data, in-situ gradients, ex-situ experimental manipulations and synthetic approaches to determine the impacts of environmental change, particularly decadal scale warming and marine heatwaves, on marine biodiversity and the structure and function of shallow-water marine ecosystems.

-- The impacts of climate change on kelp forests
+- The impacts of climate change on shallow-water benthic marine ecosystems

 - Blue-carbon potential of marine macrophytes (kelp & fucoids)